kerthcet/homepage/themes/smigle/site/content/posts/principles_i_learned_my_life.md

 9. Life is a marathon.
 Stay at the table, and your moment will come.

-10. Unity of knowledge and action.
-Or the other nine principles are meaningless.
+10. Unify knowledge and action.
+Or the other nine principles are meaningless, usually it's the hardest one.